grafana/tempo/docs/tempo/website/metrics-generator/app-performance-mgmt.md

 To use the APM dashboard, you need:

-* Tempo or Grafana Cloud Traces with the metrics generator enabled and configured to send data to a Prometheus compatible metrics
+* Tempo or Grafana Cloud Traces with the metrics generator enabled and configured to send data to a Prometheus-compatible metrics store
 * [Services graphs]({{< relref "../metrics-generator/service_graphs/#how-to-run" >}}), which are enabled by default in Grafana
 * [APM table enabled](https://grafana.com/docs/grafana/next/datasources/tempo/) within the service graph tab (use the `tempoApmTable` feature flag in Grafana to enable)
 * [Span metrics]({{< relref "../metrics-generator/span_metrics/#how-to-run" >}}) enabled in your Tempo data source configuration